google/ads-placement-excluder/src/google_ads_excluder/README.md

   -H "Content-Type: application/json" \
   -d "{ \"data\": { \"data\": \"$(echo '{ "customer_id": "1234567890", "sheet_id": "abcdefghijklmnop-mk" }' | base64)\" }}"
 ```

+## Disclaimers
+__This is not an officially supported Google product.__

+Copyright 2022 Google LLC.
+This solution, including any related sample code or
+data, is made available on an “as is,” “as available,” and “with all faults”
+basis, solely for illustrative purposes, and without warranty or representation
+of any kind.
+This solution is experimental, unsupported and provided solely for
+your convenience.
+Your use of it is subject to your agreements with Google, as
+applicable, and may constitute a beta feature as defined under those agreements.
+To the extent that you make any data available to Google in connection with your
+use of the solution, you represent and warrant that you have all necessary and
+appropriate rights, consents and permissions to permit Google to use and process
+that data.
+By using any portion of this solution, you acknowledge, assume and
+accept all risks, known and unknown, associated with its usage, including with
+respect to your deployment of any portion of this solution in your systems, or
+usage in connection with your business, if at all.